christancf/SLIIT-Eduscope-Video-Downloader/README.md

 ### Prerequisites

-- It is highly recommended to install the latest version of [SLIIT Eduscope Mods Browser Extension](https://github.com/notnavindu/SLIIT-Eduscope-Mods) before using this script.
-Chrome extension integration only works on windows.
+- You need the latest version of [SLIIT Eduscope Mods Browser Extension](https://github.com/notnavindu/SLIIT-Eduscope-Mods) before using this script.
+- If you already have Eduscope mods, it should update to version 3.0 automatically (give it some time. maybe restart chrome)
+- Chrome extension integration only works on windows.
 If you just need the downloader, check out the minimal script section.
 TODO:

 ### Installation Guide (For normal people)